MiniDigger/ForkTest/README.md

 ### I don't know how to fix my patching errors!

 For help with using paperweight, you can join our [discord](https://discord.com/channels/289587909051416579/1078993196924813372)!

+### I tried to manually modify per-file patches but i can't find the commit!
+I only have a noop commit

+This probably happened because you were running `git rebase` in the wrong directory (`fork-server` for example) **In order to run `git rebase -i base` you have to be in the java source (or resources) directory and not in the root server/api dir!**

+### How to modify the server logo?

+You can't patch the logo.png with file patches;
+You can do that however with feature ones, but there exists a better and simpler way;
+In order to modify the server logo, you have to add your own to the repo and change the reference to use its file name.

 ### Patching and building is *really* slow, what can I do?